Dos and Don’ts to Achieve Financial Freedom!

 Content disclaimer: the views and opinions expressed in this article are my own personal views and opinions.
-I do not discourage my readers from buying anything mentioned in the article below.
-Please, consider this content friendly advice you may take or not.
+See my Disclaimer here.

 I often notice people of all ages who are just terrible at making financial decisions.
 Maybe you know some of them too.
 What if you’re one of them?
-Let’s find out whether you’ll ever achieve financial freedom and start living your dream life!
+Let’s find out whether you’re moving in the right direction to achieve financial freedom and start living your dream life!

 When I say “terrible at making financial decisions” I mean those people who have debts, however, instead of paying them back, they use their credit card to buy a Sony PlayStation or a new iPhone or something similar.
 Don’t get me wrong, I’m not one of those people who save on every little thing like paper towels which probably makes their life harder but they are okay with it as long as it saves them $10 a year.
 No, I’m definitely not one of those people who want to become a millionaire for the sake of being a millionaire.
 I value comfort and safety a lot and I strive to make my life easier and my household routine less time-consuming to spare time for more important things.
 So, I’d rather make $10 more than have the need to cut down on that stuff.

 If I become a millionaire, I will certainly enjoy all the perks of it because I don’t want to be the richest person in the graveyard.
 However, I still won’t buy a game console…Why?
-Such devices consume TIME – one of the most valuable assets – that could be spent on more important things (like volunteering) or things that could secure your future as well as money that also could be spent on charity or investment and granting your financial independence.
+Such devices consume TIME – one of the most valuable assets – that could be spent on more important things (like self-development or volunteering) or things that could secure your future; also, the money spent on such a toy could be spent on charity or investment and granting your financial independence.

 Curious how many of these you make?